Comparison between Rigid and Overconvergent Cohomology with Coefficients: Overconvergent de Rham--Witt and rigid cohomology with coefficients

 is a special frame.

-\begin{prop} Let $\mathcal{Q}=]X_J[_{\widehat{F}_J}$ be the dagger space associated to the special frame $(X_J,F_J)$ and $\sP: Q\rightarrow X_J$ the specialisation map.
+\begin{prop} Let $\mathcal{Q}=]X_J[_{\widehat{F}_J}^\dagger$ be the dagger space associated to the special frame $(X_J,F_J)$ and $\sP: Q\rightarrow X_J$ the specialisation map.
 Then the induced morphism

-is a quasiisomorphism.\end{prop} \begin{proof} According to the prove of \cite[Proposition 4.35]{DavisLangerZink} the strong fibration theorem for dagger spaces implies that for two liftings $F_1$ and $F_2$ of an affine smooth scheme $Z$ over $k$ such that there is a morphism of frames $\nu:(Z,F_1)\rightarrow (Z,F_2)$ which restricts to the identity on $Z$, the dagger spaces associated to the frames are isomorphic.
-This ultimately allows us to restrict to the special case, where $F_J$ is of the form $F_{i_0}'\times\aA^n_{W(k)}$ with $F_{i_0}'$ a localisation of a lift $F_{i_0}$ of $X_{i_0}$.
+is a quasi-isomorphism. \end{prop} \begin{proof} According to the proof of \cite[Prop.
+4.35]{DavisLangerZink} the strong fibration theorem for dagger spaces implies that for two liftings $F_1$ and $F_2$ of an affine smooth scheme $Z$ over $k$ such that there is a morphism of frames $\nu:(Z,F_1)\rightarrow (Z,F_2)$ which restricts to the identity on $Z$, the dagger spaces associated to the frames are isomorphic.
+This ultimately allows us to restrict to the special case, where $F_J$ is of the form $F_{i_0}'\times\aA^n_{W(k)}$ with $F_{i_0}'$ a localisation of a lift $F_{i_0}$ of $X_{i_0}$, for some $i_0\in J$.

-Therefore let $(X_J,F_J)=(Z,F\times\aA^n_{W(k)})$ be of this particular form.
+Therefore let $(X_J,F_J)=(X_J,F_{i_0}'\times\aA^n_{W(k)})$ be of this particular form.
 The associated dagger space to this frame is $\mathcal{Q}\times\breve{D}^n$ where $\breve{D}^n$ designates the open unit ball of dimension $n$ with its natural dagger space structure.
 Let $\sP:\mathcal{Q}\times\breve{D}^n\rightarrow Z$ be the specialisation map.
-As in \cite[Corollary 4.38]{DavisLangerZink} we see that the natural morphism
+As in \cite[Cor.
+4.38]{DavisLangerZink} we see that the natural morphism

-is a quasiisomorphism.
+is a quasi-isomorphism.
 Indeed, consider the spectral sequence of hypercohomology